rjozefowicz/rapid-aws/README.md

 ## Example AWS Lambda

-This example assumes that there is DynamoDB Table **rapid-aws-data** created with Primary Key **uuid** with String type.
+This example assumes that there are configured:
+* DynamoDB Table **rapid-aws-data** created with Primary Key **uuid** with String type
+* SQS queue **rapid-aws-example**
+* Another Lambda function **detected-entities-processor**

 It uses **org.json** as JSON parser for better readibility during preparing JSON requests.

+In order to increase performance there is a custom **SSLSocketFactory** implementation that creates pool of sockets to be used by Rapid clients.

 JSON request in the following format:
 ```javascript